This procedure sets forth guidelines to assist state-operated campuses of the State

 MWBE Service/Consultant GFE Rating (7557-119)

-Coordinator will review to ensure the integrity of the MWBE information being submitted
+will review to ensure the integrity of the MWBE information being submitted (i.e.

-(i.e. MWBE certification status, approved commodity codes, etc.).
-The campus
+MWBE certification status, approved commodity codes, etc.).
+The campus procurement

-procurement evaluation committee approves all sub consultants.
-The MWBE
+evaluation committee approves all sub consultants.
+The MWBE Program Coordinator

-This is done in collaboration with campus design professionals.
-The MWBE
+in collaboration with campus design professionals.
+The MWBE component is vetted